noahgrant/resourcerer/README.md

       // ...
     ```

-     or define your executor function outside of the component scope, as we've done throughout this tutorial (now you know why!):
+     or, even clearer, define your executor function outside of the component scope, as we've done throughout this tutorial (now you know why!):

      ```js
      const getResources = ({TODOS}, {start_time}) => ({[TODOS]: {data: {start_time}}});